mprice747/scrdiff_analysis/README.md

 # scrdiff_analysis
 Simulation Analysis for Stationary Point Constrained Inference via Diffeomorphisms.
+Each file can be run line by line.

 ## Files:
 **applied_data_analysis.R** - Applies method to ERP data.
 Data included in the package. <br>